DCULibrary/open-refine-workshop/_workshop/setup.md

 * __Linux__: type ‘./refine’ in a terminal window

-* __Note:__ OpenRefine runs in your browser but is not supported by Internet Explorer.
-Please use Firefox, Chrome or Safari instead
+__Note: OpenRefine runs in your browser but is not supported by Internet Explorer.
+Please use Firefox, Chrome or Safari instead.__

 The interface to OpenRefine is accessed via a web browser.
 When you run Refine normally this should open a window in your default web browser pointing at the address http://127.0.0.1:3333.
 If this doesn’t happen automatically you can open a web browser and type in this address.